News & Events

 The Levee is free of charge.
 Guests have an opportunity to exchange New Year's greetings with the Lieutenant Governor, enjoy refreshments and entertainment.

-New this year, children will be able to create a Victorian Calling Card and a Christmas Cracker full of treats.
+Back by popular demand - children will be able to create a Victorian Calling Card and a Christmas Cracker full of treats.

 In the Victorian era, people used calling cards to introduce themselves to new friends.
 Present your calling card to the Lieutenant Governor’s Aide-de-Camp, who will introduce you to Her Honour.